ColleagueRiley/X11-Drag-n-Drop/README.md

 First, RGFW inits the required variables.

-* count for the count of the format list,
+* count: number of formats in the the format list,
-* formats, the list of supported formats and
+* formats: the list of supported formats and
-* real_formats which is used here to avoid running `malloc` for each drop
+* real_formats: this is used here to avoid running `malloc` for each drop

 ```c
     unsigned long count;